cyberloomTech/casino_platform_solana/README.md

 - Solana Foundation
 - Phantom Wallet team
+- Framer Motion for animation capabilities
+- Lucide React for beautiful icons
 - Our amazing community of developers
+- UI/UX contributors for design improvements
+- Sound designers for immersive audio effects
 - All our early adopters and testers

 ---

 Built with ❤️ by the AP3X
+Last updated: May 2025